Azure-Samples/apim-genai-gateway-toolkit/capabilities/prioritization/prioritization-token-tracking.md

 ## How the policy works

-The general approach to the simple prioritization implementation is to use the `x-ratelimit-remaining-tokens` and `x-ratelimit-remaining-requests` headers that the Azure OpenAI service returns to determine the available capacity for a given deployment.
+The general approach to the token tracking prioritization implementation is to use the `x-ratelimit-remaining-tokens` and `x-ratelimit-remaining-requests` headers that the Azure OpenAI service returns to determine the available capacity for a given deployment.

 The rough flow for the prioritization policy is as follows:
 1. The policy checks the priority of the request.
 Low priority requests are identified by either an `priority` query parameter or an `x-priority` header with a value of `low`.